Introductory course information

 Awarding body: Students who complete the course successfully will receive a foundation degree from Kingston University.

-Days of the week: Work-based learning, delivered one afternoon a week at College between 2pm-6pm (precise day to be advised).
+Days of the week: Work-based learning, delivered one morning a week at College between 9am-1pm (precise day to be advised).

-Work placements: Applicants need to be currently employed or doing voluntary work for no less than 16 hours a week.
+Work placements: Applicants need to be currently employed in a supervisory role or doing voluntary work for no less than 16 hours a week.

-- This Foundation Degree is for students with a Level 3 qualification in Childcare and at least two years’ experience of working with children.
+- This Foundation Degree is for students with a Level 3 qualification in Childcare and at least two years’ experience of working with children is preferable.

-- Applicants need to be currently employed currently be employed in a managerial capacity in an Early Years setting for no less than 16 hours a week.
+- Applicants need to be currently employed in a supervisory or management capacity in an Early Years setting for no less than 16 hours a week.

 PLEASE IGNORE ANY CUT-OFF DATES THAT YOU SEE ON UCAS.
 We recruit up to the end of August.

 - Personal and professional development through reflective practice